ilyasMB/FyftAPI/README.md

-## FyftvAPI Find your future talent
+## Fyft API Find Your Future Talent

 # NodeJS API to consume other application API or data base connection #